Real-Time Spray Advisory

 Best Times of Day to Spray

-Mid-morning (9am–noon) is typically the best spray window: overnight inversions have broken, temperatures are still moderate, winds are picking up from heating, and morning dew has dried from leaves.
-Evening applications carry high inversion risk as the atmosphere stabilizes after sunset.
+Mid-morning (9am–noon) is typically the best window: overnight inversions have broken, temperatures are still moderate, winds are picking up, and morning dew has dried.
+Evening applications carry high inversion risk.

 Best window: 9am–noon in most conditions